How to claim compensation yourself for delayed or cancelled flight in EU? This article will tell you everything about:

 Quite simple?
 The best letter is the shortest one.
 You really do not need to write how much inconvenience the delay caused you and how you will never use this airline again.

 The answer time can take from few days to few months.
 Sometimes it helps to complain on the social media if airline takes especially long to answer.
-Legally they are supposed to answer within 30 days.
+By law, they are supposed to answer within 30 days.

 Does travel insurance cover delays?